-Directors are required to apply for a director identification number (director ID).
+Directors are required to apply for a director identification number (director ID) by 14 December 2022 (extension given from 30 November 2022).
 The purpose of this director ID is to help regulators trace directors’ relationships with companies over time and reduce unlawful activity.
 Directors will keep their director ID even if they stop being a director of a company.

 Director IDs are issued by the Australian Business Registry Services (ABRS).
-Over time the ABRS will bridge the information that is currently found on the Australian Business Register (ABR) and Australian Securities and Investments Commission (ASIC).
+Over time the ABRS will bridge the information that is currently found on the Australian Business Register (ABR) and Australian Securities and Investments Commission (ASIC) databases.

 Who needs to apply?

 Director ID’s are required for eligible officers of:

 - A company, registered Australian body or a registered foreign company under the Corporations Act

 - An Aboriginal and Torres Strait Islander corporations registered under the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (CATSI Act).

 - Not-for-profit organisations that have an ARBN or ACN are included.